MASL — Metadata for Arbitrary Structures & Links

 Introduction

 Anywhere you have resources that will be deployed in real-world systems, the potential metadata needs of those systems are effectively unbounded.
-This is particularly true of decentralised systems that need to exhibit "web-like" behaviour: in order to have reproducible and safe execution when content is sourced from arbitrary sources, it is necessary to have an equivalent to HTTP headers that is as verifiable as the content itself and not the lossy behaviour incurred from treating the web as a file system (which it isn't).
+This is particularly true of decentralised systems that need to exhibit "web-like" behaviour: in order to have reproducible and safe execution when content is sourced from arbitrary origins, it is necessary to have an equivalent to HTTP headers that is as verifiable as the content itself and not suffer the lossy behaviour that can occur when one treats the web as a file system (which it is not).

 Designing or constraining a syntax for all metadata needs would be hubris and madness.
 Instead, this document tries to minimally constrain applications while illustrating "where to stick" that metadata, as there are so few layers and hiding places in the DASL system.